-Interlocks Time Out Local/Remote Load Reset Keyswitch Open circuit detect Dumps high voltage when fault develops.
+Interlocks Time Out Local/Remote Load Reset Keyswitch Dumps high voltage when fault develops.
 Shut down after period (~30 seconds) without key pulse.
 Disables remote (if fitted).
 Shuts down HV upon open circuit load or load over current.
 Resets unit after fault or if interlock activated.
 Must be rotated to enable high voltage.
 Switch can be removed to disable unit for example when working on deck.
-Disables firing when an open circuit load is present.
-Output current detect Thermal shut-down : Shuts unit down if current exceeds a pre-determined level.
-HV charger shuts down if it overheats.
+Open circuit detect : Disables firing when an open circuit load is present.
+Thermal shut-down : HV charger shuts down if it overheats.
 Options Remote : Allows operator to control unit at a distance.
 Includes key pulse line.
-Junction Box connector. : For connection of standard transducer cables to HV Shock Mount Housing Transit Case Field Spares Kit For transportation and operation.
-(Recommended.)For storage and transportation.
-Foam lined.For trained technicians only.
+Junction Box connector. : For connection of standard transducer cables to HV Shock Mount Housing : For transportation and operation.
+(Recommended.)
+Transit Case : For storage and transportation.
+Foam lined.
+Field Spares Kit : For trained technicians only.
 For servicing units in the field.